Azure SQL Database General Guidelines and Limitations

 Multiple Active Result Sets (MARS) is supported.

-You can use Configuring ODBC Data Sources to define user and system data sources for Windows Azure SQL Database.
+You can use Configuring ODBC Data Sources to define user and system data sources for Microsoft Azure SQL Database.
 To see the list of the user and system data sources, check the User DSN or System DSN tabs of the ODBC Data Source Administrator dialog box.

-When using the data source name (DSN) wizard to define a data source for Windows Azure SQL Database, click the With SQL Server Authentication using a login ID and password entered by the user option and select the Connect to SQL Server to obtain default settings for the additional configuration options.
-Enter your user name and password to connect to your SQL Database server as Login ID and Password.
+When using the data source name (DSN) wizard to define a data source for Microsoft Azure SQL Database, click the With SQL Server Authentication using a login ID and password entered by the user option and select the Connect to SQL Server to obtain default settings for the additional configuration options.
+Enter your user name and password to connect to your Azure SQL Database server as Login ID and Password.
 When using the SQL Server 2008 Native Client, clear the Connect to SQL Server to obtain default settings… checkbox.
 Starting with the SQL Server 2008 R2 Native Client ODBC driver, it is not necessary to clear the Connect to SQL Server to obtain default settings checkbox.
-Click Change the default database to: and enter the name of your SQL Database even if it does not show up in the list.
+Click Change the default database to: and enter the name of your Azure SQL Database even if it does not show up in the list.
 Note that the wizard lists several languages in the Change the language of SQL Server system messages to: list.

 When using the SQL Server 2008 Native Client ODBC driver, the Test Connection button may result in an error that master.dbo.syscharsets is not supported.
 Ignore this error, save the DSN, and use it.
 In addition, when you choose to connect to a different database other than